howdyai/botkit-docs/docs/readme-teams.md

 Tab applications provide the ability to display web content directly in the Teams UI.
 There are a few different types of tab, and applications can contain multiple tabs.
 [Microsoft has extensive documentation about building tab applications](https://msdn.microsoft.com/en-us/microsoft-teams/tabs), but the short story is: your bot can include an integrated web app component that interacts with Teams in some neat ways.
 Microsoft provides an easy to use [Javascript library](https://msdn.microsoft.com/en-us/microsoft-teams/jslibrary) that is used to set tab configuration options, and provide information about the user, team, and channels in which the tab is installed.

 Tabs are configured in the [manifest.json](#app-package--manifest-file) as part of your app package.
-Read up on that, or use [Botkit Studio](https://studio.botkit.ai) to build this file.

 [The Botkit Starter Kit for Microsoft Teams](https://github.com/howdyai/botkit-starter-teams) contains a complete tab application, and demonstrates the interplay between the tab and bot components.
 This is a great starting point, and gives you all pieces you'd otherwise have to build yourself.